ajayvarghese2000/Simulated-Drone/README.md

 `URL` is the URL of the server to send data to, refer to the [Cloud Server](https://github.com/ajayvarghese2000/Cloud-Server) documentation to learn how to deploy one.

 `D_NAME` is the name of the drone that will be registered with the server.

+`WEIGHTS` is the file path to the trained detection weights model

+`CFG` is the file path to the configuration file for the weights model

+`COCO` is the file path for the coco training names dataset

+*This repository comes with both the YOLOv3-Tiny and YOLOv4-Tiny trained models*

 Once you have defined those variables, you are good to run the script.
 It should open up a window like the one pictured above.